plattfot/cpu-histogram/README.md

-Custom module for waybar to show the cpu usage as a histogram
+Custom module for waybar to show the cpu usage as a histogram.

 Based on the cpu module from https://github.com/Alexays/Waybar.